alvarop/protox/startup.md

 ## Remote

+### Shorthand
+'Channel set to (value)' is equivalent to a PLL Register I (0x0F) write with that value, followed by a PLL mode strobe command (0xB0)

+'RX mode enabled' is equivalent to an the RX mode (0xC0) strobe command.

 ### Step 1 - Initial Register Configuration

 NOTE: The registers are written in order except for register 0x00 which is written first, then register 0x06.
 The rest follow in order.
 Values marked with N/A are not set initially